 The goal of detox is to safely manage these withdrawal symptoms as the body eliminates drugs or alcohol from its system and readjusts to sobriety.
 Depending on the substance, withdrawal symptoms will range in severity but usually begin within six to 24 hours after the last dose, lasting on average for three to five days before subsiding.
 During this time, the risk of relapse is high, and those who try to quit on their own without support often return to using drugs or alcohol to alleviate their symptoms.

-NorthStar Transitions’ clinically-supervised detox program provides much-needed support for men and women who are looking to end their dependence on drugs or alcohol.
+NorthStar Transitions’ clinically-supervised detox program provides much-needed support for adults who are looking to end their dependence on drugs or alcohol.
 We provide a non-medical social detox that helps manage withdrawal symptoms in a comfortable way, utilizing traditional and holistic techniques like counseling, therapy and nutritional and medicinal support throughout the process.
 Because some withdrawal symptoms can be life-threatening, this level of care isn’t right for everybody and is often recommended for those with minimal risk of complications or overdose.
 Prior to admission, clients will be thoroughly assessed to determine if non-medical detox is right for them.

 Detox is an important first step in the recovery process, helping those with substance abuse problems end physical dependence so they can begin focusing on the underlying factors that led to addiction in the first place.
 Without a proper detox, symptoms such as anxiety, cravings or mood swings can become overwhelming and prevent meaningful progress from being made after transitioning into a residential or outpatient treatment setting.
-Not only does detox help clients stabilize their mental and physical health for a smooth transition into rehab, it sets the stage for a productive, therapeutic experience on which to build a strong foundation for lasting recovery.

-NorthStar Transitions offers clinically-supervised non-medical detox for a number of substances, including alcohol, opioids, cocaine and methamphetamine, as well as buprenorphine (Suboxone, Subutex) tapers.
+NorthStar Transitions offers clinically-supervised, non-medical detox for a number of substances, including alcohol, opioids, cocaine and methamphetamine, as well as buprenorphine (Suboxone, Subutex) tapers.
 Each client will be evaluated prior to admission so we can determine the severity of their addiction and gain insight into their substance abuse history, medical needs, mental health issues and more, ensuring that we provide the appropriate level of care at our facility in Boulder, Colorado.

 A comprehensive assessment also allows us to recommend what steps to take after detox.
 For most clients, participation in a residential treatment program is key to achieving sustainable sobriety, providing the skills, tools and confidence needed to overcome the challenges of early recovery without relapse.
 At NorthStar Transitions, we offer premier residential care that blends traditional, holistic and experiential methods for a well-rounded approach to recovery you won’t find at other rehabs.